Skip to main content

 D

-Blooms June through August in zones 4–7, with peak bloom in June and July.
-Deadheading immediately after the first flush may produce a second, lighter bloom in August–September.
-Individual flower heads last 3–4 weeks on the plant.
-In zones 8–9, bloom quality and duration are reduced by summer heat.
+Pincushion-like flower heads 1-1.5 inches (2.5-4 cm) across open June through August in zones 4-7, with peak bloom in June and July, averaging 8 weeks of bloom.
+Deadheading immediately after the first flush can produce a second lighter bloom in August or September.
+Individual flower heads hold 3-4 weeks on the plant.
+Zone 8-9 summer heat reduces bloom quality and duration.

 Detailed Descriptions